alovajs/alovajs.github.io/docs/tutorial/03-client/02-in-depth/01-update-across-components.md

 :::warning ⚠️ Please make sure the component is not destroyed

 By default, `updateState` will look for the response state created by alova's useHooks when sending a request.
-However, to prevent memory overflow, the destruction of a component will also recycle all the states created internally, so please make sure you use `updateState` It is hoped that the container component corresponding to the updated response states has not been destroyed, otherwise the corresponding response states will not be found and the update will fail.
+However, to prevent memory overflow, the destruction of a component will also recycle all the states created internally, so please make sure the container component for the response states you want to update with `updateState` has not been destroyed, otherwise the corresponding response states will not be found and the update will fail.

 This problem often occurs when updating states across pages.
 What we tend to overlook is that by default, the previous page has been destroyed when the page jumps.
 Therefore, if you want to update states across pages, here are two suggestions: